n8n-io/n8n-docs/docs/hosting/starter-kits/ai-starter-kit.md

 ## What you can build

-⭐️ AI Agents which can schedule appointments
+⭐️ AI Agents that can schedule appointments

 ⭐️ Summaries of company PDFs without leaking data